mdeniz/marcus_bikes/README.md

 ![Cart with Item](doc/assets/cart_with_items.png)

-There is no special layout rather than a table of items and the summary of totals, VAT and discounts at the bottom.
+There is no special layout other than a table of items and the summary of totals, VAT, and discounts at the bottom.

-#### Adjust quantity of a cart item
+#### Adjust the quantity of a cart item

-Each item in the list have a quantity input that can be changed and saved to the database, this will make the cart to recalculate taking into account the new values.
+Each item in the list has a quantity input that can be changed and saved to the database, this will make the cart recalculate taking into account the new values.

 #### Remove a cart item